Making New Friends as an Adult

 Get a dog.
 Walk your dog at the same time each day and you’ll probably find that people love talking to the owner of a friendly pet.

 Learn about your community.
-Stay up to date on fun and rewarding activities near your home by visiting the websites for your town or local colleges, and community news sites.
+Stay up to date on fun and rewarding activities near your home by visiting the websites for your town or local universities and colleges, and community news sites.

 Share solitary activities with others.
 If you love to read, find out if your public library or bookstore has readings by local authors or a book discussion group.
 If you like to draw or paint, take your sketchbook to the park or a nature preserve that attracts a lot of visitors.